alifiroozi80/CKA/CKA/README.md

 ---

-* Get a massive list of attributes about our nodes
+* Get a massive list of attributes about our nodes:
   ```shell
   kubectl get no -o json
   ```